 For patients NOT taking diabetes medications, hypoglycemia risk is low.
 For patients on insulin or sulfonylureas, GLP-1 medications can increase the risk of low blood sugar because the combined effect is more potent.

-How GLP3 manages it: Your physician adjusts diabetes medications when adding GLP-1 therapy.
+How providers manage it: Your licensed provider adjusts diabetes medications when adding GLP-1 therapy.
 Blood sugar monitoring frequency may increase during the transition period.

 Rare but Serious Concerns